kristjanr/ut-ml-adverse-media/README.md

 ### Result

 The team selected the model using BERT encodings with feed-forward neural network for predictions, since it had the highest public test score.
-Surprisingly, Naive Bayes model outperformed it (by xx points), so like the LSTM models it couldn't escape from overfitting the data.
+Surprisingly, [Naive Bayes model](models/Naive Bayes of private test.ipynb) outperformed it (by 4,8 %), so like the LSTM models it couldn't escape from overfitting the data.

 ## Participants